-Avoid reaching into the rotor housing.
+Do not reach into the rotor housing.
 The rotor and ledger knives are very sharp.
-If it is necessary to reach into the rotor housing, set the machine to a safe condition, wear heavy gloves, and be very cautious.
+If it is necessary to reach into the rotor housing, set the machine to a safe condition, wear heavy gloves, and be very careful.

 There are two offset, evenly-spaced rotor knives attached to the rotor.
 There is one ledger knife attached to the bottom of the chipper hopper.